dhui808/azure-ai-certifications/ai-900/README.md

 **Reinforcement learning** is a machine learning approach where agents learn optimal behavior through trial and error, receiving rewards or penalties.

+## Selection bias
+**Selection bias** occurs when the training data is not representative of the population the AI system will serve, leading to poor performance for underrepresented groups.